Hypnootize/TF2-HUDs-Archive/README.md

 This repository contains a huge list of various huds that can be found all over the internet, from a variety of sources.
 All the huds include a Download and a Screenshots album, in most of the cases you can also find the name of the creator next to it in case you want to checkout more of their work!

+You can now also browse the megalist directly on [HUDS.TF](https://huds.tf/site/d-HUDs-Megalist-Active)

 ## **CONTRIBUTING**

 You are free to contribute to this repository by adding more huds! to do so: